daoch4n/zen-ai-mcp-dev-tools/README.md

 *    🔨 The `write_to_file` tool integrates with `tsc` (TypeScript compiler) for `.js`, `.mjs`, and `.ts` files.
 The output of `tsc --noEmit --allowJs` is provided as part of the tool's response.
 AI assistants should parse this output to detect any compiler errors and *should not proceed with further actions* if errors are reported, indicating a problem with the written code.

-**Workaround:**
+**Workarounds:**

-*    🤖 Instruct your AI assistant to delegate editing files to MCP-compatible coding agent instead of applying direct edits by adding it as another MCP server ([Aider](https://github.com/Aider-AI/aider) can act as MCP server, via [its MCP bridge](https://github.com/daoch4n/zen-ai-mcp-aider))
+*    🤖 Instruct your AI assistant to delegate editing files to MCP-compatible coding agent instead of applying direct edits by adding it as another MCP server ([Aider](https://github.com/Aider-AI/aider) can act as MCP server, via [its MCP bridge](https://github.com/daoch4n/zen-ai-mcp-aider)).
+*    🖥️ Instruct your AI assistant to craft a terminal command to edit problematic file via `execute_command` tool.

 ## Available Tools